Mantovani: Biography

 Mantovani was born on 15 November 1905 in Venice, Italy, into a musical family.
 His father, Benedetto Paolo "Bismarck" Mantovani, was a violinist and served as the concertmaster of La Scala opera house's orchestra in Milan, under the baton of Arturo Toscanini.
 The family moved to England in 1912, where young Annunzio studied at Trinity College of Music in London.
 After graduation, he formed his own orchestra, which played in and around Birmingham.
 Mantovani married Winifred Moss (1909–1977) in 1934, having two children: Kenneth (born 12 July 1935) and Paula Irene (born 11 April 1939).
 By the time World War II broke out, his orchestra was one of the most popular British dance bands, both on BBC radio broadcasts and in live performances.

-Mantovani was also musical director for a large number of musicals and other plays, including Noël Coward's Pacific 1860 (1946) and Vivian Ellis' musical setting of J. B. Fagan's And So to Bed (1951).
-After the war, Mantovani concentrated on recording, and eventually gave up live performance altogether.
+Mantovani was also musical director for a large number of musicals and other plays, including Noël Coward's Pacific 1860 (1946) and Vivian Ellis's musical setting of J. B. Fagan's And So to Bed (1951).
+After the war, Mantovani concentrated on recording and eventually gave up live performance altogether.
 He worked with arranger and composer Ronald "Ronnie" Binge, who developed the "cascading strings" effect (also known as the "Mantovani sound").
 Mantovani's records were regularly used for demonstration purposes in stores selling hi-fi stereo equipment, as they were produced and arranged for stereo reproduction.
 He became the first person to sell a million stereophonic records.
 In 1952, Binge ceased to arrange for Mantovani but the distinctive sound of the orchestra remained.

-Mantovani recorded for Decca and London Records the United States arm of the Decca Record Company, exclusively.
+Mantovani recorded for Decca and London Records, the United States arm of the Decca Record Company, exclusively.
 He recorded in excess of 50 albums on that label, many of which were Top 40 hits.
 Mantovani's single tracks included "The Song from Moulin Rouge", which reached number one in the UK Singles Chart in 1953, the first instrumental track ever to do so; "Cara Mia" (with him and his orchestra backing David Whitfield) in 1954; "Around the World" in 1957; and "Main Theme from Exodus (Ari's Theme)" in 1960.
 In the United States, between 1955 and 1972, Mantovani released more than 40 albums, with 27 reaching the Top 40, and 11 in the Top Ten.
 His biggest success came with the album Film Encores, which reached number one in 1957.

 Similarly, Mantovani Plays Music From 'Exodus' and Other Great Themes made it to the Top Ten in 1961, with over a million albums sold.

 Mantovani starred in his own syndicated television series, Mantovani, which was produced in England and aired in the United States in 1959, and 39 episodes were filmed.
 Mantovani made his last recordings in the mid-1970s.

 Mantovani died at a care home in Royal Tunbridge Wells, Kent, on 30 March 1980; he was 74 years old.